googleapis/google-cloud-cpp/google/cloud/vmmigration/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [VM Migration API][cloud-service-docs], a service to Use the Migrate for Compute Engine API to programmatically migrate workloads.
+This directory contains an idiomatic C++ client library for the [VM Migration API][cloud-service-docs], a service to programmatically migrate workloads to Google Compute Engine.

 This library is **experimental**.
 Its APIS are subject to change without notice.